 The DuroMax XP4850EH is a low-maintenance generator, but that doesn’t mean you don’t have to tend to it at all.
 The low-oil indicator and shut off feature gives you some room for error, so you don’t have to worry about burning out the engine when you don’t have enough oil.

-The manufacturer's warranty covers all parts for a full year with a 30-day full unit replacement.
+The manufacturer's warranty covers all parts for a full year with a 30-day total unit replacement.
 If you tend to the machine properly, though, you shouldn’t have to worry much about getting any replacement parts for some time.

 All you have to do to maintain the generator is change the oil, keep the engine clean, and make sure the airflow is working correctly.
 Keep the gas full when it’s in use, or you might have a bit of a hard time getting it to start again.

-On the whole, we found that the strengths of the DuroMax XP4850EH far outweigh its weaknesses.
+On the whole, we found that the advantages of the DuroMax XP4850EH far outweigh its weaknesses.
 The dual-fuel option raises the price, for instance, but it provides a level of security you won’t find in gas or propane-only generators.

-You can save some money by choosing a less versatile option, but you shouldn’t compare the DuroMax XP4850EH with cheaper models.
+You can save some money by choosing a less versatile option, but you shouldn’t compare the DuroMax with cheaper models.
 Most customers purchasing the DuroMax XP4850EH will be looking for the dual fuel feature, and you’ll be hard-pressed to find one at a lower price point.

 The noise level of the generator is a bit of a weakness, but there aren’t too many quieter options that produce a similar level of power.
 Noise only begins to cause a problem when you run the engine on max load.
 Other than that, it stays rather quiet.

-Some other notable strengths include the strong steel frame of the generator and its portability.
+Some other notable strengths include the sturdy steel frame of the generator and its portability.
 The wheels make it easy to move around, which means you can bring it on a camping outing or easily move it out of earshot if it’s getting too noisy.